US/EU – Steps for Whois

 A Whois tool such as https://www.ip2whois.com/ is not convenient enough to use.

-Data sharing with registrars for the .nl zone may conflict with GDPR:
+Data sharing with registrars for the .nl zone might conflict with GDPR:

 https://github.com/timboormans/SIDN-XML-WHOIS – Retrieval is therefore further limited.